8x8c/Rust-Encryption-Starter-Kit-0/yyy-AES-256-GCM/readme.md

-enc encrypt a.tst b.tst
+./enc encrypt a.tst b.tst

-enc decrypt b.tst c.tst
+./enc decrypt b.tst c.tst

 see readme.html from a browser